 Required Supplementary Information.
 The information in this section is required by the Governmental Accounting Standards Board (GASB).
-It consists of the budgetary comparison schedules and the Management's Discussion and Analysis (MD&A).
+It consists of the budgetary comparison schedules which can be found on pages 25-26 of this report, and the Management's Discussion and Analysis (MD&A) comprising pages 3-8.